synw/django-mogo/README.md

 # Django Mogo

-Starter kit for projects.
-This is a bunch of stuff put thogether to make a starting base.
+Starter kit for Django projects.
+This is a bunch of stuff put thogether to make a ready to use Django environment.

-This script installs Python and Django modules as well as usefull static stuff ( jquery, font-awesome ) and base templates.
+Mogo installs a set of Python and Django modules as well as usefull static stuff ( jquery, font-awesome ) and base templates.
 It also autogenerates a settings file.

 ## Features